 While making the film, Deepa Mehta was conscious about keeping Selvadurai’s voice intact.
 Mehta felt that it was of utmost importance that the actor who plays Arjie must be gay.
 It took about a year to cast the right actors for this film.
 As to why Brandon Ingram was cast as Arjie, this is what Deepa Mehta had to say, “There’s a deep silence within him.
 He talked to me about the time he came out to his mother, a singer who raised him as a single parent.
 He told me how embracing she was about his sexuality, and that touched a chord with me.”

 The film touches upon a sensitive issue, especially in the Sri Lankan context, given that same-sex relationships are criminalized even today.
-Selvadurai revealed that while writing the novel, he felt that he had to be “true to the experiences” of people who were probably not as fortunate as him when it comes to violence and discrimination against the LGBTQ community.
+Selvadurai revealed that while writing the novel, he felt that he had to be “true to the experiences” of people who were probably not as fortunate as him when it came to violence and discrimination against the LGBTQ community.

 However, it is the universal and compelling theme of love that shines through in Arjie’s story.
 The widely-read book was published in 1994, with several attempts to adapt it for the screen.
 However, Selvadurai was not impressed with the outcomes as it focused mostly on the violence and missed out on the “human story.”
 The author felt that the film’s appeal is the “act of rebellion in the name of love,” which makes the story whole and timeless, free of external influences of socio-political structures.